-1.By a motion dated 28th June, 2021, the applicant sought orders inter alia:-a)That the suspension (s) of the claimants from exercising the duties if their offices as Roads Engineer and Plant Operator-Excavator respectively as communicated in the letters dated the 24th May, 2021 and the ½ salary decision be set aside and the claimants do resume normal duties with full pay from the respondent pending the hearing and determination of this motion in the first instance and thereafter pending the hearing of the claim.b)That an interlocutory injunction do issue against the respondent to restrain it from continuing any intended investigations or continuing with the same as against the claimants as communicated in the letter dated 24th May, 2021 pending the hearing and determination of this application in the first instance and thereafter pending the hearing and determination of the claim.
+1.By a motion dated June 28, 2021, the applicant sought orders inter alia:-a)That the suspension (s) of the claimants from exercising the duties if their offices as Roads Engineer and Plant Operator-Excavator respectively as communicated in the letters dated the May 24, 2021 and the ½ salary decision be set aside and the claimants do resume normal duties with full pay from the respondent pending the hearing and determination of this motion in the first instance and thereafter pending the hearing of the claim.b)That an interlocutory injunction do issue against the respondent to restrain it from continuing any intended investigations or continuing with the same as against the claimants as communicated in the letter dated May 24, 2021 pending the hearing and determination of this application in the first instance and thereafter pending the hearing and determination of the claim.

-4.The court certified the Motion urgent and granted interim orders as prayed and ordered the Motion served on the respondent
+4.The court certified the motion urgent and granted interim orders as prayed and ordered the motion served on the respondent

-5.Mr.
-Mwangi in his submissions in support of the Preliminary Objection submitted that there was no dispute that the applicants never lodged an appeal against the decision of the Respondent to suspend them or commence disciplinary proceedings against them.
-If that be the case, the Court is bound by the Court of Appeal’s decisions and the provisions of the law and the suit together with the applications should be dismissed for failure to utilize mandatory avenues in the first instance before approaching the Court.
+5.Mr Mwangi in his submissions in support of the preliminary objection submitted that there was no dispute that the applicants never lodged an appeal against the decision of the respondent to suspend them or commence disciplinary proceedings against them.
+If that be the case, the court is bound by the Court of Appeal’s decisions and the provisions of the law and the suit together with the applications should be dismissed for failure to utilize mandatory avenues in the first instance before approaching the court.

-6.Regarding application for injunctions, Counsel submitted that the applicants were enjoined to show that they had a prima facie case with probability of success.
+6.Regarding application for injunctions, counsel submitted that the applicants were enjoined to show that they had a prima facie case with probability of success.
 The applicants from the onset had not established a prima facie case with probability of success.
 The respondent, according to counsel had the authority to exercise disciplinary control over its officers.
-This authority was provided for under article 176(1) and 235 of the Constitution and further under section 55 of the County Government Act.
+This authority was provided for under article 176(1) and 235 of the Constitution and further under section 55 of the County Governments Act.

-7.Counsel further submitted that clause D.28(1) of the Respondent’s Human Resource Manual was emphatic that the powers of the disciplinary control and removal of a County Public Officers was vested on the County Public Service Board or authorized officers as specified in the County Government Act.
+7.Counsel further submitted that clause D.28(1) of the respondent’s Human Resource Manual was emphatic that the powers of the disciplinary control and removal of a County Public Officers was vested on the County Public Service Board or authorized officers as specified in the County Government Act.

 8.From the foregoing provisions of the Constitution and statutes, counsel submitted that the inevitable conclusion was that the respondent had authority to exercise disciplinary control over county public officers.
 The applicants were subject to disciplinary control of the respondent pursuant to its mandate under the law.

-9.Mr.
-Mwangi further submitted that 1st applicant failed to provide supervision as roads engineer when the plant equipment KBZ 374 had fuel siphoned from it at Sergoit Quarry.
-The applicant further failed to give a report on the progress of debt clearance to allow the excavator to be released from the quarry where it was detained by the owners of the quarry when the respondent failed to clear a debt of Kshs.
-464,000 and the equipment was used to excavate marram from private contractors to clear the debt.
+9.Mr Mwangi further submitted that 1st applicant failed to provide supervision as roads engineer when the plant equipment KBZ 374 had fuel siphoned from it at Sergoit Quarry.
+The applicant further failed to give a report on the progress of debt clearance to allow the excavator to be released from the quarry where it was detained by the owners of the quarry when the respondent failed to clear a debt of Kshs 464,000 and the equipment was used to excavate marram from private contractors to clear the debt.